Abigail Freeborn

-Abigail Johanna Freeborn (born 12 November 1996) is an English cricketer who currently plays for Staffordshire, Central Sparks and Trent Rockets.
+Abigail Johanna Freeborn (born 12 November 1996) is an English cricketer who currently plays for Warwickshire and London Spirit.
 She plays as a wicket-keeper and right-handed batter.
-She has previously played for Sussex, Yorkshire and Leicestershire, as well as Loughborough Lightning and Lightning in regional cricket.
+She has previously played for Sussex, Yorkshire, Leicestershire and Staffordshire, as well as Loughborough Lightning and Lightning and Central Sparks in regional cricket and Trent Rockets and Birmingham Phoenix in The Hundred.

 Early life

 Freeborn was born on 12 November 1996 in Eastbourne, East Sussex.
 She attended Loughborough University.

 Domestic career

 Freeborn made her county debut in 2013, for Sussex in a match against Surrey.
 She kept wicket and made one stumping, but did not bat.
 She soon became a regular for Sussex, and she was a part of their 2013 Women's County Championship and 2015 Women's Twenty20 Cup title victories.

 Freeborn joined Yorkshire on loan for the 2019 season.
 She achieved her List A high score of 58 that season, off just 40 deliveries against Surrey.
 In 2021, it was announced that she has joined Leicestershire, but she did not play for them that season.
 She joined Staffordshire ahead of the 2022 season.
 She scored 83 runs at an average of 20.75 in six matches for the side in the 2022 Women's Twenty20 Cup.

 Freeborn was also part of Loughborough Lightning's squad in the Women's Cricket Super League from 2017 to 2019.
 She was part of the side that reached the semi-final in 2019, and had a high score of 16* in a victory over Lancashire Thunder in 2017.